 Burial Ceremonies and Famous Egyptian Burial Sites

 Funerals and other burial rituals was a very important event in ancient Egypt.
 It is believed that after death, the dead began their journey through the underworld to the hall of judgment, where they would be judged and, if found worthy, allowed to proceed into the afterlife.
 To prepare the dead for the journey through the underworld, ancient Egyptians performed special ceremonies and recited special spells.
 Ancient Egyptians had special burial sites for the dead.
 The burial site of an individual depended on the status of the individual.
 High ranking citizens were buried separately from lower-ranking ones.
+Below is a brief description of the ancient burial rituals and famous burial sites used in ancient Egypt.

 An Introduction to the Ancient Egyptian Burial Process

 Ancient Egyptians performed a series of burial rituals and ceremonies before they finally laid the corpse to rest.
-Each of these rituals was performed to help the deceased safely journey into the afterlife.
+Each of these rituals was performed to help the deceased to safely journey into the afterlife.
 Below is a brief description of the various burial process performed in ancient Egypt.

 • Embalming

 Embalming was the first step in the ancient Egyptian burial process, which was done to delay the decay of the body.
-Generally, the corpse is usually embalmed immediately after it is retrieved, but if the corpse belonged to a high-ranking woman or a very pretty woman, it was usually allowed to decay for about four days before it is embalmed.
+Generally, the corpse is usually embalmed immediately after it is retrieved, but if the corpse belonged to a high ranking woman or a very pretty woman, it was usually allowed to decay for about four days before it is embalmed.
 Allowing the body to decay was done to prevent abuse of the corpse.
-Suppose an individual dies as a result of a violent attack or by drowning.
-In that case, the corpse is immediately embalmed specifically by a religious priest as such death was regarded as sacred.

 • Mourning of the Dead